 Do I Have Any Options if I Miss the Deadline?

 Unfortunately, victims have no legal recourse if the statute of limitations passes.
 Other than the aforementioned exceptions, South Carolina courts will almost never allow you to obtain an extension and bring your case to a judge.

 That’s why it’s important to file as soon as possible after you suffer an injury.
-If you’re concerned about missing a deadline, contact a South Carolina personal injury lawyer to help you file on time.
+If you’re concerned about missing a deadline, contact a Columbia, SC personal injury lawyer to help you file on time.

 The consequences of not filing a suit include: